 According to Blog Tyrant, 70% of blogs never make any money.
 Or at least not enough that it would significantly change their lives.

 Yes, that’s a sobering statistic.
-So if you’re thinking to start a blog to make money fast, don’t do it.
+So if you’re thinking of starting a blog to make money fast, don’t do it.

-It’s totally normal to start a blog with a romantisized idea of what it’s going to be like.
+It’s normal to start a blog with a romanticized idea of what it will be like.
 That is okay, as long as you’re willing to adjust to reality!

 In the first months, you’ll: